DieracDelta/DieracDelta.github.io/posts/2022-06-25-subtyping-rust.md

 }
 ```

-This is defining a product category: $C_{lifetime} \times C_{type} \times C_{type} $.
+This is defining a product category: $C_{lifetime} \times C_{type} \times C_{type}$.
 The subtyping rules from above apply to the innards of the struct and therefore the struct itself.
 We simply have morphisms on the output category when both functors map.